Edward Hugh Hanlon

 - Died April 14, 1937 in Baltimore, MD USA

 As a player Ned was an outfielder.
 Offensively he drew lots of walks and stole bases.
-While not usually a factor with the bat, he did finish ninth in the league in batting in 1885.
-In 1887, his team (the 1887 Wolverines) dominated baseball, winning the 1887 National League and then the 19th-Century equivalent of the World Series.
+While not usually a factor with the bat, he did finish ninth in the National League in batting in 1885, while playing for the Detroit Wolverines.
+In 1887, the Wolverines dominated baseball, winning the National League pennant and then the 19th-Century equivalent of the World Series.

 He began as a manager as the last of three managers with the 1889 Pittsburgh team.
 While the previous two managers had been under .500, the team under Ned went 26-18.